boyter/boyter.org/content/posts/elastic-search-mappings-how-to-add-facets-and-aggregations.md

 With this done you can then put the actor document to `http://localhost:9200/film/actor` where it would be indexed against the mapping.

-There are ways to add dynamic mappings where elastic will guess the type, but generally I found this more problematic then its worth.
+There are ways to add dynamic mappings where elasticsearch will guess the type, but generally I found this more problematic then its worth.
 Explicit is always better then implicit when it comes to code in my opinion.

 With the above done you can now perform facet/aggregation queries against documents of type actor in the film index.